 The American Bully originated in the United States between 1980 and 1990 and is the product of an American Staffordshire Terrier, American Pitbull Terrier, and other Pitbulls.

 Due to their ancestry, and muscular form, they face the negative stigma which is attached to breeds like Pitbulls.

 The American Bully was established as its own breed in the 1980s and the American Bully Kennel Club was founded in 2004.

-Today, the American Bully Kennel Club is now a multiple breed register which is devoted to over 20 different Bully breeds.
+Today, the American Bully Kennel Club is now a multiple breed register that is devoted to over 20 different Bully breeds.